-1. The dissertation must be written in English.

-Item 27 Dissertation Submission
+- 1. The dissertation must be written in English. - 2.
+The manuscript format will be according to the TGGS Announcement. - Item 27 Dissertation Submission

 A student is required to submit two copies of the manuscript with signatures of all committee members including an electronic version and abstract to the TGGS within the period specified by the KMUTNB Academic Calendar for the Dean approval.